Blog: Motorcycle Travel Around the World

 Relief came from riding a...

 After collecting my visa for Ghana, I was ready to continue East.

-Several places have been recommended as good places to camp along the coast.
+Several places have been recommended as good coastal camps.

 I stayed at three beach places consecutively.

 One of them was outstanding and I would highly recommend.